 We'll say it straight up: There's no good reason in the world to hang onto these habits.
-They aren't helping.
+They aren't helping your marriage.

 We know about the squeaky wheel, but complaining loud and long gets you only short-term gains and builds up powerful discontent on your spouse's side.